-While the museum is closed to the public for renovations, our education programs continue on-site.
-The galleries are scheduled to reopen in mid-2026.
+While the museum is closed to the public for re-curation, our education programs continue on-site.
+The galleries will re-open in spring of 2026.
 Find out more

 Education Program Bookings